Page Day is an interactive, educational experience that allows high school students to witness state government in action.

-- Indiana law allows Hoosier students to serve as a House or Senate page one day per legislative session and receive an excused absence from school.
-We will provide the necessary documentation.
+Indiana law allows Hoosier students to serve as a House or Senate page one day per legislative session and receive an excused absence from school.
+The Senate will provide the necessary documentation.

 What should pages wear?

-- Pages should plan to arrive at the House or Senate page office by 8:30 a.m., for registration and orientation.
+Pages should plan to arrive at the House or Senate page office by 8:30 a.m., for registration and orientation.
 Pages will be dismissed at 3:30 p.m.
-At the end of day check-out parents should wait in the hallway and your child will come to you.
+At the end of day check-out parents should wait outside of the page office until students are released.

-- Lunch will be provided for students by Indiana Electric Cooperatives.
-We will also do our best to plan for an educational speaker during this time.
+Lunch will be provided for students by Indiana Electric Cooperatives.

 Will I get a picture with my legislator?